jlimadev/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 - Amazon Inspector must be installed on OS in EC2 Instances.
 The assessment can run in scheduled time and in target groups.
 - After the assessment it sends/provides a report of vulnerabilities.

+## AWS Config

+With AWS Config we can track, audit and record the resources configurations and the compliance of them over time.

+- Possibility of storing the configuration data into S3 (analyzed by Athena)
+- Example of tracking in AWS Config: Check HTTP port if is public.
+Require to all SHH port to be restricted.
+- We can receive alerts (SNS notifications) for any changes
+- Config per-region
+- Aggregated across regions and accounts
+- View compliance of a resource over time, View configuration of a resource over time and View CloudTrail API calls if enabled

 [UP](#security-and-compliance)